amandalynnelliott/amandalynnelliott.github.io-dev/_posts/2017-04-16-365days-self-love.md

 Growing up, we learn to doubt our emotions as a survival mechanism.
 To any dependent child, the key to continued survival is adult approval, and abandonment means death.
 At a young age, the stakes are high to keep the adults in our lives happy.

 We are more or less compliant to obey authority over our emotions until adolescence.
 At that point we are dying to start making decisions for ourselves.
 To society, this is seen as teenage rebellion, but teenagers only rebel in destructive ways when not given the freedom to exercise their judgement like any other muscle.

-From here, teens either venture down a self-destructive path, where they value the opinions of people that their parents don’t approve of, like gang leaders for instance, or they decide to color within the lines, where they only make decisions that they know the adults in their lives will approve of, even if it means living a lie.
+From here, teens either venture down a self-destructive path, where they value the opinions of people that their parents don’t approve of, like gang leaders, or they decide to color within the lines.
+There they only make decisions that they know the adults in their lives will approve of, even if it means living a lie.
 Either path is a death: the first being a material one, the second being a spiritual one.

 > We get conditioned to value the opinion of others over how we feel.
 Deeper than that, we get conditioned into believing that making the authority figures in our life happy is the key to our happiness.